Sprinkles and Sprouts

 Braised Celery - A Simple Side Dish

 This braised celery really is such a simple side dish.
 The recipe has just 5 ingredients, including salt and pepper; turning an underused vegetable into a delicious savory side.
-The celery mellows as it cooks, yielding to a knife but still with enough crunch to keep it interesting.
+The celery flavor mellows as it cooks, leaving it soft enough to easily cut with a knife but still with enough crunch to keep it interesting.
 Perfect to pair with meat for a low carb dinner.
 Or add it to your Thanksgiving or holiday table for something a little different!

 Ingredients